 The Tradition London Group has not experienced any significant credit losses.
-The universe of core clients of the Tradition London Group is primarily comprised of credit worthy banks and financial institutions.
-The experience of the market turmoil during the 'Credit Crisis', the collapse of Lehman Brothers and the more recent turmoil arising from events in Russia and Greece have had a limited impact on the Tradition London Group, and all of the original receivables due from Lehman Brothers at the time of its collapse were subsequently recovered.
+The universe of core clients of the Tradition London Group is primarily comprised of banks and financial institutions.
+The experience of the market turmoil during the 'Credit Crisis', the collapse of Lehman Brothers and the more recent turmoil arising from events in Russia and Greece have had a limited impact on the Tradition London Group; all of the original receivables due from Lehman Brothers at the time of its collapse were subsequently recovered.

+ii.
 Market Risk

-The Tradition London Group is mainly exposed to foreign currency risk that arises through its revenue generation.
+The Tradition London Group is exposed to foreign currency risk that arises through its normal operating activities, which generate receivables and payables in foreign currencies.
 In addition to GBP, revenue is principally earned in EUR and USD and to a lesser degree in other currencies.
 Foreign currency risk is analysed and managed locally by the Tradition London Group, taking into account economic trends and the magnitude of the currency exposures.
-The Tradition London Group policy is to monitor foreign currency bank balances daily and to convert currency balances regularly and ideally at times when exchange rates are favourable against the monthly benchmark.
-The timing of conversion cannot be guaranteed as the need for GBP may come at a time when the exchange rates may be adverse for the Tradition London Group.
-The risk is considered material and as such is mitigated by appropriate use of forward contracts for economic hedging of between 80% - 120% of the foreign currency exposure.
+Foreign currency risk is minimised by conversion of currency balances into GBP as appropriate, as well as the use of FX forward contracts to hedge residual exposures.